Last Will and Testament

 An Overview of Creating a Will

-Your creating a last will and testament should be less complicated if you work with an experienced Maryland last will and testament attorney.
+Creating a last will and testament should be less complicated if you work with an experienced Maryland wills and trust attorney.

-When planning your last will and testament, you will want to have an idea of a few things:
+When planning your last will and testament, you will want to consider several things:

-Who you want to take care of your minor children
+• Who do you want to take care of your minor children?

-Who you want to be your estate’s personal representative
+• Who do you want to be your estate’s personal representative?

-Who you want to handle other roles, such as trustee for any trusts you form
+• Who do you want to handle other roles, such as trustee for any trusts you form?

-You do not need to have each of these things completely decided upon prior to contacting a good Maryland estate attorney.
-An experienced estate planning lawyer will guide you in making informed decisions and sorting through your choices.
+You do not need to have each of these things completely decided before you speak to a good Maryland estate attorney.
+An experienced estate planning lawyer will guide you in making informed decisions and provide choices to fulfill your wishes.

 Drafting the last will and testament

-Once we have worked together to get the plan for your estate completed, we will then draft your last will and testament.
+Once we have worked together to get the plan for your estate completed, we will then draft your will to meet your wishes.
 We will also begin drafting other estate planning documents you will need.
 You will also likely create a financial power of attorney, medical power of attorney, and living will.
-There may also be trusts outside of the testamentary trusts created in your last will and testament, and sometimes the estate plan will include the re-titling of various assets.
+We may also create trusts and re-title property as part of the process.

 Signing your estate planning documents

-While this sounds like a simple matter, properly signing the documents with witnesses and a notary is one of the most common reasons last wills and testaments and other estate planning documents become unenforceable.
+While this sounds like a simple matter, properly signing the documents with witnesses and a notary is one of the most common reasons wills and other estate planning documents become unenforceable.
 Your Maryland trusts and estates attorney will make sure to properly execute all documents.

 Making Changes to a Last Will and Testament

 If you created your last will and testament in Maryland, you may change your existing documents.
 Many have multiple last wills and testaments throughout their life.
-Like many others, you may choose to replace or update your existing last will and testament at pivotal points in your life, for instance:
+You may choose to replace or update your existing last will and testament.
+Many update their will at the following events:

 You may choose to update your last will and testament for many reasons, including: